 A few years ago, I was travelling in February on our Land of the Northern Lights Group Tour.
 On our second night in Reykholt in Borgarfjörður, the receptionist kindly knocked on my door just as I was going to sleep, to inform me that the Northern Lights were out.
 I put on all my winter layers and headed out.
 I hesitated slightly as I walked past the old church and through the graveyard into dark wintry night, shivering and trying to brush off thoughts that this would be a good start to a horror film, but it was not dark for long.
 Moments later the sky lit up with this amazing green light which began to swirl, unfold and dance – it was absolutely ethereal and mesmerising.

-In Iceland, there are actually not too many myths surrounding the northern lights and they are not mentioned in the Icelandic Sagas.
+When exploring the northern lights in Iceland, there are actually not too many myths surrounding the northern lights and they are not mentioned in the Icelandic Sagas.
 In the past, however, the Icelandic people have associated the lights with childbirth, believing that the lights would relieve the pain of delivery.
 This is only as long as the mother-to-be does not look directly at the northern lights, otherwise, her child may be born cross-eyed!

 In Greenland not only are the auroral displays very impressive, the northern lights can be seen fairly early in the season too.
 It was not the best display I have seen but they did appear one evening in late September, even over the bright lights of Nuuk – Greenland’s tiny capital.
 Greenland is home to some of my favourite beliefs surrounding the northern lights: the Inuit of Greenland believed that the lights were spirits trying to communicate with the living, while another legend told of spirits playing a game across the sky with a walrus skull.
 In other words, you could be witnessing a celestial game of football each time the northern lights dance.